Skip to content

 This is an optional step.
 By default, you can always run your Flare workflow

-s in public workspace, but if you wanna create a new workspace for some specific workflows, execute the below command.
+s in public workspace, but if you want to create a new workspace for some specific workflows, execute the below command.

 dataos-ctl workspace create -n <name of your workspace>